edgorman/RecipeDex/docs/developer.md

 # Developer

-This README contains instructions for setting up the developer environment, for more specific instruction on setting up the backend/frontend/recipedex module see the README's within those folders.
+This README contains instructions for setting up the developer environment, and is organised into three core folders which contain the following:

-## Structure

-The codebase is divided into three primary folders:

 `recipedex`: This is the python module where the heavy-lifting website crawling is implemented using the [Recipe Scraper](https://github.com/hhursev/recipe-scrapers) and [Parse Ingredient](https://github.com/MichielMag/parse-ingredients) modules.
 There will also be some additional extraction of metadata and other useful features from the web page where available.